beachio/chisel/README.md

 npm run build
 ```

-You can connect to remote server, by editing **src/ducks/initialize.js**.
+To connect to remote server, you can set it URL in user's profile.